-On April 19, 2016, the House Appropriations Committee approved its version of the FY 2017 Agriculture Appropriations bill.
-This bill provides funding for the U.S. Department of Agriculture (USDA) for the 2017 fiscal year (October 1, 2016, through September 30, 2017).
-The bill contains several provisions that impact the horse industry, including the so-called "horse slaughter defunding provision," funding for USDA equine health activities and enforcement of the Horse Protection Act.
+On July 8, 2015, the House Appropriations Committee approved its version of the FY 2016 Agriculture Appropriations bill.
+This bill provides funding for the U.S. Department of Agriculture (USDA) for the 2016 fiscal year (October 1, 2015 through September 30, 2016).
+The bill contains several provisions that impact the horse industry, including funding for USDA equine health activities and enforcement of the Horse Protection Act.

 FY 2016 House USDA Appropriations